NAACP encourages voters to register, work as Sedgwick County Election Office poll worker

 WICHITA, Kan.
 (KSNW) – The Wichita branch of the NAACP has been busy trying to energize democratic engagement in Sedgwick county, especially in the African-American community.

-The group has been setting up tables at many protest events across the city in recent months as well as voter registration and early ballot voting drives.
-The group has also asked those that can, to fill the need for Sedgwick County Election Office poll workers for the August primary.
+The group has been setting up tables at many protest events across the city in recent months, as well as voter registration and early ballot voting drives.
+The group has also asked those that can, to fill the need for Sedgwick County Election Office poll workers for the August Primary Election.

+Some of the efforts have come from younger members of the community.
+The NAACP Youth Council have initiated multiple voter registration drives outside of public protests.
+Youth Council Advisor and branch Second Vice-President, Lawanda DeShazer said the crew got to register at least one first-time voter.

 The county election office recently published a statement to ensure polling places run effectively and efficiently.
 NAACP branch President Larry Burks said, this year’s local election is essential and doesn’t want a worker shortage to deter black voters.